What is tax relief?

 However, the maximum contribution you can earn tax relief on in a year is £40,000.
 This is called the annual allowance.

-unless you earn more than £150,000.
-Your maximum contribution is reduced by £1 for every £2 you earn over this amount, until you hit a floor of £10,000.
+The rules are slightly different if you earn more than £150,000.
+Your maximum contribution is reduced by £1 for every £2 you earn over this amount, until you hit a 'floor' of £10,000.
+This would be the case for anyone earning £210,000 or more.

 Find out more in our guide to the pensions annual allowance.